-- The recipient meets all eligibility criteria for the program; - The assistance does not result in a violation of the contracting party's internal conflict of interest policy, if applicable; - The assistance does not result in a conflict of interest as outlined in Section 11.03 of this document; - The assistance is awarded utilizing the same costs, terms and conditions as compared to a similarly situated unaffiliated recipient and the recipient receives no special consideration or access as compared to a similarly situated unaffiliated recipient; and - The assistance is processed, underwritten and/or approved by staff/managers who are independent of the recipient and independent of any Family Member of the recipient.
-Family Member is defined in Section 11.03 of this document.
+- The recipient meets all eligibility criteria for the program; - The assistance does not result in a violation of the contracting party's internal conflict of interest policy, if applicable; - The assistance does not result in a conflict of interest as outlined in section 1.04; - The assistance is awarded utilizing the same costs, terms and conditions as compared to a similarly situated unaffiliated recipient and the recipient receives no special consideration or access as compared to a similarly situated unaffiliated recipient; and - The assistance is processed, underwritten and/or approved by staff/managers who are independent of the recipient and independent of any Family Member of the recipient.
+Family Member is defined in section 1.04.

 A contracting party need not disclose Affiliated Assistance to Minnesota Housing.
 However, the contracting party must document and certify, prior to the award, that the Affiliated Assistance meets each of the provisions outlined above.
 This documentation must be included in the Affiliated Assistance file and must be made available to Minnesota Housing upon request.
-Affiliated Assistance that does not meet each of the provisions outlined above will be considered a violation of Minnesota Housing conflict of interest standards and must be reported by the contracting party through one of the communication channels outlined in Section 11.06 of this document.
+Affiliated Assistance that does not meet each of the provisions outlined above will be considered a violation of Minnesota Housing conflict of interest standards and must be reported by the contracting party through one of the communication channels outlined in section 1.07.

-11.05 Suspension
+1.06 Suspension

 By entering into any contract with Minnesota Housing, a contracting party represents that the contracting party (including its employees or affiliates that will have direct control over the subject of the contract) has not been suspended from doing business with Minnesota Housing.
-Refer to Minnesota Housing's website for a list of suspended individuals and organizations (Go to mnhousing, gov, scroll to the bottom of the screen and select Report Wrongdoing, then select Suspensions from the menu).
+Please refer to Minnesota Housing's website for a list of suspended individuals and organizations (Go to mnhousing.gov, scroll to the bottom of the screen and select Report Wrongdoing, then select Suspensions from the menu).

-11.06 Disclosure and Reporting
+1.07 Disclosure and Reporting

 Minnesota Housing promotes a "speak-up, see something, say something" culture whereby internal staff must immediately report instances of fraud, misuse of funds, conflicts of interest or other concerns without fear of retaliation through one of the communication channels listed below.
-External business partners (e.g., administrators, grantees, or borrowers) and the general public are strongly encouraged to report instances of fraud, misuse of funds, conflicts of interest, or other concerns without fear of retaliation using these same communication channels.
+External business partners (e.g., administrators, grantees or borrowers) and the general public are strongly encouraged to report instances of fraud, misuse of funds, conflicts of interest or other concerns without fear of retaliation using these same communication channels.

-- Minnesota Housing's Chief Risk Officer at 651.296.7608 or 800.657.3769 or by email at mike.thone@state.mn.us; - Any member of Minnesota Housing's Servant Leadership Team (visit mnhousing.gov, scroll to the bottom of the screen and select About Us, and select Servant Leadership Team); or - Report Wrongdoing or Concerns (visit mnhousing.gov; scroll to the bottom of the screen and select Report Wrongdoing).
+- Minnesota Housing's Chief Risk Officer at 651.296.7608 or 800.657.3769 or by email at MHFA.ReportWrongdoing@state.mn.us; - Any member Minnesota Housing's Servant Leadership Team, as denoted on Minnesota Housing's current organizational chart (Go to mnhousing.gov, scroll to the bottom of the screen and select About Us, select Servant Leadership Team); or - Report Wrongdoing or Concerns (mnhousing.gov) (Go to mnhousing.gov, scroll to the bottom of the screen and select Report Wrongdoing).

-11.07 Electronic Signatures
+1.08 Electronic Signatures